JVital2013/vitality-goes/docs/scripts.md

 * *Additional required system packages: `ffmpeg`*
 * *Set `videoDir`, `emwinSrcDir`, `emwinCodeName`, `emwinVideoName`, and `emwinFileExt` in scriptconfig.ini before running*

 CreateVideos-EMWIN.sh creates timelapse videos of EMWIN image products.
 Timelapses are rendered at 15 frames a second from 1 week ago to the most recent image.
-Videos are stored in the `html/videos` folder of Vitality GOES so they can be viewed in the web client.
+Videos are stored in `videoDir`, which should be the `videos/` folder of Vitality GOES so they can be viewed in the web client.

 To setup this script, it's important to understand how the `emwinCodeName`, `emwinVideoName`, and `emwinFileExt` variables interact with each other.
 These variables are arrays, and each of the arrays are "lined up" with each other.
 For example, the first element in `emwinCodeName`, `emwinVideoName`, and `emwinFileExt` are the configs for the first video.
 The second element of each array is the config for the next video, the third element of each array is the config for the third video, and so on.